Achengo/Achengo/README.md

-- 👋 Hi, I’m @Achengo
+- 👋 Hi, I’m @Eric Acha
-- 👀 Interested in programming, software developement, Iot, Digital devices and Networking.
+- 👀 Cloud Engineer and Architect.
-- 🌱 Currently learning Information Technology And Networking at the DeVry University.
+- 🌱 Experienced in Designing, deploying and managing cloud solutions.
-- 💞️ Looking to collaborate on building apps.
-I am good with Python, Linux and also did some Iot with digital devices.
+- 💞️ Highly proficient in programming with Python.
-- 📫 You can reach me through my email(achaeric04@gmail.com) and phone number( (859) 551-7183)
+- 📫 You can reach me through my email(achaeric04@gmail.com)

 <!---
 Achengo/Achengo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.